 It's simple geometry — the longer a shape is the greater the ratio of surface area to volume.
 In the case of the baguette, that means more crust!
 One of the first things we do every time we arrive in Paris is dash out to the nearest boulangerie and bring back a couple of freshly-baked baguettes.

-The best way to learn how to use the famous foods of France is by joining a cooking class while you're in Paris. we think it's also one of most fun ways of getting into the food culture of France.
-A half day spent at a cooking class will be both memorable and filled with cooking experiences.
-You'll come away knowing to make classic French dishes at home.
+The best way to learn how to use the famous foods of France is by joining a cooking class while you're in Paris.
+It's also one of most fun ways of getting into the food culture of France.

 Marie Antoinette may have brought the croissant from her native Austria, but it was the French bakers who made it famous.
 Parisian croissants are amazingly light and flakey thanks to a skillful layering of butter and dough, butter and dough, butter and dough.